ananddasani/Android_Shared_Preferences/README.md

 # Android_Shared_Preferences
 Using Shared Preference in an App to save &amp; retrieve the preference of user

+This topic is a part of [My Complete Andorid Course](https://github.com/ananddasani/Android_Apps)

 # Code

 #### 1st Activity